Zip codes for Turkey

 The good example of the French

 In Turkey ZIP codes are five-digit numbers formed as in Germany or in fact in France.
 During the implementation of the ZIP code system it has been followed the French example, who at that time already included the five digits.
-The CAP in Turkish is called "post kodu".
+The ZIP in Turkish is called "post kodu".
 The first two digits in the numerical series correspond to the province and are also found on the license plates.
 In addition, these two numbers coincide with the numbers of the international code ISO 3166-2: TR.
 The last three digits represent the locations.
 For cities can also describe a certain neighborhood.

 Europe or Asia?